 He is currently working in the role of Visiting Assistant Professor in Peace and Conflict Studies at University of Waterloo (Canada).

-Jenna has an MA and PhD in Social Anthropology from the University of Manchester.
-Her doctoral research focussed on political economy and maternal health and identify in Chiapas, Mexico.
+Jack has an MA and PhD in Social Anthropology from the University of Manchester.
+Their doctoral research focussed on political economy and maternal health and identify in Chiapas, Mexico.

-She has a professional background in Reproductive and Sexual Health promotion and HIV prevention in both the UK and Mexico.
-Jenna worked for 7 years as a lecturer in Social Work and Social Policy at the University of Salford.
-She joined HCRI in 2016 as a Lecturer in Humanitarian Studies and began the Women Asylum Seekers Together (WAST Manchester) Peer Research Project in May 2017 with fellow HCRI colleague Dr Rubina Jasani.
-Jenna currently works at the University of Bradford.
+They have a professional background in Reproductive and Sexual Health promotion and HIV prevention in both the UK and Mexico.
+Jack worked for 7 years as a lecturer in Social Work and Social Policy at the University of Salford.
+They joined HCRI in 2016 as a Lecturer in Humanitarian Studies and began the Women Asylum Seekers Together (WAST Manchester) Peer Research Project in May 2017 with fellow HCRI colleague Dr Rubina Jasani.
+Jack currently works at the University of Bradford.

 Gareth Owen - Honorary Research Fellow